Cyborger1/marks-of-grace-counter/README.md

 * The time passed since the last spawn.
 * The estimated amount of Mark spawns per hour.
     * Appears after getting at least 2 spawns.

+The plugin can also notify you if one of your mark stacks is about to despawn.

 ## Known Issues
 * The plugin tries to remember where you dropped